alemlodyigor/MyWeather/README.md

 And that's all, now you can use application!

 # List of updates
+1.0.2 - Fixed look on phones, added new languages <br>
 1.0.1 - Added automatic weather search by IP